sahithi220/ML-Diabetics-Prediction-/README.md

 Outcome and Benefits

 The final model predicts whether an individual is diabetic or non-diabetic.
 Early detection allows for timely intervention, lifestyle adjustments, and preventive care, reducing long-term health risks.
-This project is ideal for beginners in machine learning and for healthcare applications, demonstrating the practical use of SVM in medical diagnostics.
+This project is ideal  in machine learning and for healthcare applications, demonstrating the practical use of SVM in medical diagnostics.